How to Find the Owner of a Car | VIN Check QLD

 A genuine seller will happily show:

-🚩 Red flags: If the seller hesitates to show ID, or the rego doesn’t match their name, walk away.
+🚩 Red flags: If the seller hesitates to show ID, the registration paper doesn’t match their name or the conversation starts with "I'm selling it for a mate", walk away.
 It’s not worth the risk.

 If you have a legitimate reason, you can apply for the release of vehicle ownership information through your state’s transport authority.